jaegz/seejaeger/src/pages/blog/2017-01-04-responsive-image-pains-are-a-thing-of-the-past.md

   - sharp
 ---

 Sharp is an extremely powerful high speed Node.js module that converts large images to smaller, web-friendly images.
 This is a huge time saver, especially for the designers that you work with.
 No more cutting multiple images everytime the website needs to display a new image.
 Srcset is now a breeze and mobile users can appreciate that you aren't sapping all their data with a 1920x1080 images that takes 20seconds to load.
-There are also built in functions such as rotate and manipulating alpha channels.
+There are also built in functions such as rotate, crop, fluid, duotone, grayscale, and manipulating alpha channels.

 Check out their documentation here: http://sharp.pixelplumbing.com/en/stable/